berkeleymt/berkeley.mt/content/news/2025-04-05_bmmt-2025-logistics.md

 ## Important Information

-During BMT, we will be posting updates to the website (<https://berkeley.mt>), including Tiebreaker qualifiers.
+During BmMT, we will be posting updates to the website (<https://berkeley.mt>), including Tiebreaker qualifiers.
 Please be on the lookout for any announcements.
 For any day-of directions, questions or concerns ask a BMT staff member or volunteer wearing a dark purple shirt.

 An annotated campus map is provided at the bottom of this page.

+### Information Booth

+For students lost or arriving late, we will hold an information booth in the lobby of Dwinelle Hall after the Puzzle Round begins at 9:00 AM.

 ## Arrival and Check-in